-- 1. The CRRDA to consult with utility providers, MSH, developers, and industry to optimise wastewater and water management in the PDA, including investigating and implementing recycled water reuse options. - 2.
-The CRRDA to consult with BCC, MSH, and developers to investigate and implement stormwater harvesting and water balancing opportunities within the PDA. - 3.
-The CRRDA, in collaboration with DTMR and BCC investigate the funding and delivery of network design and infrastructure improvements that encourage greater use of emerging transport technologies (including e-bike e-scooters, vehicle share and electric vehicles) within the PDA.
+- 1. The MEDQ (or its delegate), to consult with utility providers, MSH, developers, and industry to optimise wastewater and water management in the PDA, including investigating and implementing recycled water reuse options. - 2.
+The MEDQ (or its delegate), to consult with BCC, MSH, and developers to investigate and implement stormwater harvesting and water balancing opportunities within the PDA. - 3.
+The MEDQ (or its delegate), in collaboration with TMR and BCC investigate the funding and delivery of network design and infrastructure improvements that encourage greater use of emerging transport technologies (including e-bike e-scooters, vehicle share and electric vehicles) within the PDA.

-An urban design review panel will provide guidance to the CRRDA on design aspects of major development proposals and acceptance of superior design outcomes.
+76 An urban design review panel will provide guidance to the MEDQ (or its delegate) on design aspects of major development proposals and acceptance of superior design outcomes.

-- 4. The CRRDA will consult with utility providers, MSH, developers, and industry to consider emerging technologies for renewable energy provision within the PDA. - 5.
-The CRRDA, in collaboration with BCC, MSH, developers, and industry to investigate opportunities for new green enterprises involving waste recovery or conversion within the PDA.
+- 4. The MEDQ (or its delegate), will consult with utility providers, MSH, developers, and industry to consider emerging technologies for renewable energy provision within the PDA. - 5.
+The MEDQ (or its delegate), in collaboration with BCC, MSH, developers, and industry to investigate opportunities for new green enterprises involving waste recovery or conversion within the PDA.